This is part 4 of the codetect series:

 The same function, found by both signals, got two different IDs.
 RRF never recognized them as the same result.
 The fusion boost—the entire point of RRF—essentially never fired.

 What I actually had was weighted interleaving with keyword results suppressed to 0.3 weight.
-This was strictly worse than the v1 approach of simple concatenation.
+This was strictly worse than v0's approach of simple concatenation.

 # What I thought RRF was doing: